 John Chandler – Chair.
 Retired manager of Children and Family services.
 Experience in statutory, voluntary and private sectors, encompassing strategic and operational management, fundraising, creating and managing projects throughout the Northwest.
 Previously, a national consultant for the Department for Children Schools and Families on commissioning and developing services.
 Founded Liverpool Irish Festival in 2003.
 You can reach John using this link.

 Professor Mary Hickman.
 Professor Emeritus of Irish Studies and Sociology at London Metropolitan University, Mary was Professorial Research Fellow, Centre for Irish Studies, at St Mary’s University, London between 2012-2016.
-Mary was pivotal in establishing the Irish Studies Centre at London Metropolitan University in 1988; and was also Director for the Institute for the Study of European Transformations, at London Met 2002-2012.
+Mary was pivotal in establishing the Irish Studies Centre at London Metropolitan University in 1988 and was Director for the Institute for the Study of European Transformations, at London Met 2002-2012.
 Mary’s research specialisms include Irish migration and diaspora.
 Her latest book is Women and Irish Diaspora Identities (edited with J. MacPherson, 2014).
 Mary has extensive experience of community involvement and of being a trustee, currently being a trustee of the London Irish Centre, a member of the Mayor of London’s Community Advisory Committee for the St Patrick’s Day Festival, and Chair of the campaign Votes for Irish Citizens Abroad (VICA).

 Advisors to the Board